MisterY/music-site/drums/exercises.md

 ## Exercises without sticks

 - Fingers, Dom Famularo [link](https://youtu.be/qKqhv8MhuL4?t=1906), lesson from Shelly Manne: Keep index finger and thumb together, relaxed.
 Stretch the remaining three fingers, then bring them down to the palm.
 Tempo 80, play 8th notes (twice per beat).
+After some time, shake the hands and do it again.
 - Fist clenching (forearm and hand muscle buildup) and stretching.
 - Jojo's hand claping, [link](https://www.youtube.com/watch?v=ZnICKtoG2Wg).
 - Charles Wilcoxon: place fingertips on the table and lift palms.
 Tap left index finger and right middle finger in rapid succession.